Texas Flood Horror: Baby Pulled From Mother’s Arms By Rushing Water Is Presumed Dead

 — Los Angeles Times (@latimes) September 2, 2017

 Another tragic story that had made headline news this week was the 3-year-old little girl found clinging to her dead mother’s body as they were carried away by the flood waters.
-The incident was similar to this one where the mother became stranded in the flood water in her vehicle.
+Both incidents feature mothers protecting young children in the deadly flood waters.

 She tried to get her little girl to safety by getting out of the car and carrying her across the water when the powerful stream knocked the mother down and the two of them were whisked away.
-Rescue workers out in a boat looking for flood victims needing help happened to spot the little girl’s bright pink backpack.
+Rescue workers happened to spot the little girl’s bright pink backpack.
 The backpack was able to help keep the child’s head above water.
 You can read the full story here on the Inquisitr.

 ????
 Heroic Beaumont Texas mom Collette Sulcer drowned in Harvey waters with her 3-yo daughter clinging to her bodyhttps://t.co/aefiMzxtHc